doctrine/migrations/README.markdown

         }
     }

-Now we have a new migration class present, lets run the status task to see if it is there:
+Now that we have a new migration class present, lets run the status task to see if it is there:

     $ ./doctrine migrations:status